ace banner

 You are encouraged to enroll in ACE if you are a UCR student with the following concerns:

-• Having difficulty transitioning from high school to college
+• Having difficulty transitioning from high school/community college to UCR

 • Don't have the GPA you should have